SathinSmakkamai/IFTcoursework2023/README.md

 4. Conclusion: conclude the work and summary of key findings.

 In the report headers please make sure to include your *student number* only as needs to link to your dev folder in the bitbucket repository.

+#### Marking Criteria

+The marking criteria of this coursework is as follows:

+1. Understanding of Git workflow - create branch, push code to Bitbucket, create a pull request and successfully merge code commit into the master branch (20% of Total).
+2. Understanding of Docker infrastructure (5% of total).
+3. Understanding of SQL language by writing two queries (35% of Total);
+4. Understanding of NoSQL language (MongoDB) by writing two queries (35% of Total).
+5. Write final report based on the given instructions and structure (5% of Total).